GIZIN AI Agents vs Generic AI Agents

 Long-term growthYou want organizational context to accumulate over time

-Do you want to hand off a task and get a "deliverable" back, or do you want "someone to work with"?
+Do you want to hand off a task and get a "deliverable" back, or do you want "someone to work with" long-term?
 That's how you choose.

 Common Misconceptions

 No. Devin's coding ability and Genspark's parallel processing are technically more advanced in some ways.
-An AI employee's strength lies not in technology, but in the system for accumulating context.
+A GIZIN AI agent's strength lies not in technology, but in the system for accumulating context.

-"Can I turn an AI agent into an AI employee by customizing it?"
+"Can I turn a generic AI agent into a GIZIN AI agent by customizing it?"

 Configuration alone won't do it.
-AI employees require operational systems: persistent memory through daily reports, separated work environments, and team-based division of labor.
-An AI employee is an agent with "organizational design" layered on top.
+GIZIN AI agents require operational systems: persistent memory through daily reports, separated work environments, and team-based division of labor.
+A GIZIN AI agent is an agent with "organizational design" layered on top.

-No. Tell Claude Code "I want to create an AI employee like this" in plain language, and it will create the blueprint (CLAUDE.md) for you.
+No. Tell Claude Code "I want to create a GIZIN AI agent like this" in plain language, and it will create the blueprint (CLAUDE.md) for you.